No Free Lunch for Approximate MCMC

 As a consequence, we expect that subsampling MCMC algorithms, such as the recent clever work in \cite{salomone2019spectral}, may be able to give accurate inferences based on very small subsamples in this regime. \end{example}

-We expect that subsampling MCMC would essentially be avoided in the situations described in these examples: a practicing statistician could compute very accurate posterior distributions by ignoring most of the the data set and using only a fixed subsample and the summary statistic $T(Z)$.
+Of course, in practice this is not really a problem and we expect that subsampling MCMC would essentially be avoided in the situations described in these examples: a practicing statistician could compute very accurate posterior distributions by ignoring most of the the data set and using only a fixed subsample and the summary statistic $T(Z)$.